Ada-Developers-Academy/core-unit-2/api-5-more-queries/query-params.md

 ### Manually Testing in Postman

-We can use the Browser and/or Postman to manually test our database.
+We can use the Browser and/or Postman to manually test our endpoint.

 We can compare our original feature which gets all books, to filtering by title.

 ```
 GET localhost:5000/books
-GET localhost:5000/books?title=Apples
+GET localhost:5000/books?title=apple
 ```

 Our actual results will vary, depending on the contents of our databases.
-For example, if we haven't created any `Book`s with the title "Apple," then the second test will always return an empty list!
+The first request will return all the books in our database.
+For the second, if we haven't created any `Book`s with "apple" in the title, then it will return an empty list!
+But if we add the books mentioned earlier, we should get back at least two books: `10,000 Apples` and `An Apple a Day`.

 We should practice trying to predict the results of a test before running it to check our understanding.
 But we must take into account what records exist in our database, since this will affect our tests and results.